garygr2002/Rebalance/README.md

 ### Rebalance Order

 The rebalance order begins at column 31, and may be up to 8 characters long.
 Its content is constrained to a non-negative integer.
 The rebalance order is the order in which the software will rebalance the account within a portfolio.
 I suggest that the rebalance order be a unique integer, but this is not required.
-If the specified rebalance order is not unique, then the software will rebalance same-portfolio accounts in the order in which they are specified in this file.
+If the specified rebalance order is not unique, then the software will rebalance same-portfolio accounts in the order in which they are specified in the [Account File](#account-file).

 ### Account Name

 The account name begins at column 40, and may be up to 42 characters long.
 Its content is not constrained.
 The account name is for visual identification purposes, and I suggest it be unique.
 However, uniqueness is not required.
-The account name should match the corresponding field in the [Holding File](#holding-file).
+The account name should match the [Holding Name](#holding-name) in the [Holding File](#holding-file) for rows that reference it.
 The [Holding File](#holding-file) is where the account receives its value.

 ### Tax Type